LisaMcGautier/weatherDashboard/README.md

 At first, only the weather conditions for Moscow were logging to the console.
 Discovered that the example url from the openweathermap documentation included the city code for Moscow (524901) hard-coded in the query.

 Changed the API call from `http://api.openweathermap.org/data/2.5/forecast?id=524901&APPID={YOUR API KEY}` to "http://api.openweathermap.org/data/2.5/weather?q=" + city + "&APPID={YOUR API KEY}".

+Adventures with github...
+Created the repo without a readme, because I had already written all of the above.
+Committed a folder within a folder, and then had to delete the repo, create a new one, and re-commit the files without a folder.
+Lesson learned!

+8/2

+Added classes to html content, so that I will be able to access each one from `script.js` using JQuery.

+Moved the function from `index.html` to `script.js` in order to check